It depends on the material they will send you. Usually, the key areas to prepare are the following.

 1. Learn how to define a plan of action and stick to that

-You should then practice to stick to the time allocated, in order to maximize your final performance.
+You should practice to stick to the time allocated to maximize your final performance.

 2. Practice graph interpretation

-You will normally have to analyse graphs in a written case.
-The best way to practice is to take graphs from online resources and use a timer to test in how much time you can understand the key message.
-McKinsey PST graphs could be a good practice for that.
+You may have to analyse graphs as part of the data provided.
+The best way to practice is to take graphs from online sources and use a timer to test in how much time you can understand the key message.
+McKinsey PST graphs are good practice for that.

 3. Work on quick reading and quick understanding of key information

-You will not have time to read and prioritize everything, so you have to understand where to focus.
-The ideal way to practice is to use long cases such as HBS ones, and practice on reducing the time needed to absorb the key information that can answer a defined question.
+You won’t have time to read and prioritize everything, therefore you have to understand where to focus.
+The ideal way to practice is to use long cases such as HBS ones.
+You should then learn to absorb the key information of the case.
 Quick reading techniques could also help.

 4. Practice quick math

-You will normally have math to do in a written case.
+You will probably have some math to do as part of the data analysis.
 GMAT and McKinsey PST math should work well to prepare on this.

 5. Learn how to communicate your slides/answers

-You may have to present your findings at the end of the case.
-I would apply the same structures of final sum up in a live interview case, that is:
+When you have to present your findings in the second part, I would suggest the same structure used for a conclusion in a live interview, that is:

-- Sum up the main questions you have to answer
+- Summarize the main questions you have to answer

 - Present your proposed answer and detail the motivation behind